dadonina/Leaflet-Lyft-GBFS-API-NYC-city-bike/README.md

 ## 🚀 Features

--Two base map styles: OpenStreetMap (default) and Esri Satellite -Stations displayed as interactive circle markers -Click on a station to see details: name, total capacity, available bikes, and available e-bikes -Station status data is cached for 1 minute to optimize API calls -Clean, dark-themed, and elegant UI with smooth popups and loading indicator
+- Two base map styles: OpenStreetMap (default) and Esri Satellite
+- Stations displayed as interactive circle markers
+- Click on a station to see details: name, total capacity, available bikes, and available e-bikes
+- Station status data is cached for 1 minute to optimize API calls
+- Clean, dark-themed, and elegant UI with smooth popups and loading indicator

 ## 🖼️ Demo